fl-sean03/MolSAIC/CONTRIBUTING.md

 ## License

-By contributing to MolTools, you agree that your contributions will be licensed under the project's MIT license.
+By contributing to MolSAIC, you agree that your contributions will be licensed under the project's MIT license.